 Our Recent Projects To Help Combat The Effects Of Floodwater and Rising Tides

-Atlantic Hydraulic Systems designed, manufactured and commissioned the flood gate hydraulics and control systems at Seabrook Gates in New Orleans.
-Atlantic’s on-site technicians directed the installation of the HPU, hydraulic cylinders, hydraulic plumbing and both high voltage and control wiring.
+Atlantic Hydraulic Systems designed, manufactured and commissioned the floodgate hydraulics and control systems at Seabrook Gates in New Orleans.
+Atlantic’s on-site technicians directed the installation of the HPU, hydraulic cylinders, hydraulic plumbing, and both high voltage and control wiring.

+We even designed, manufactured, and installed the hydraulic system for the Orleans Avenue Gates in New Orleans, LA after Hurricane Katrina.
 Five hydraulically driven winches were placed to lift and lower massive gates to prevent water flow in the canal during a storm.
+The HPU is designed to communicate with the municipal SCADA systems as well as to be run manually.

-HP hydraulic power units and four 10″ bore x 96″ stroke cylinders drive the two massive leaves of the bridge in addition to four of our 7.5 HP hydraulic power units which drive the tail locks into place.
+Most Recently, after Hurricane Sandy, we were commissioned to design and manufacture both the temporary and permanent hydraulic systems during the Metropolitan Ave Bridge machinery replacement in New York, NY.
+Now, two of our 60 HP hydraulic power units and four 10″ bore x 96″ stroke cylinders drive the two massive leaves of the bridge in addition to four of our 7.5 HP hydraulic power units which drive the tail locks into place.

 Step outside the airport in Las Vegas and the sensory overload begins.
-Hard-charging lights and sounds that create an incomparable experience for the entire time one is within that unique city.
+Hard-charging lights and sounds create an incomparable experience for the entire time one is within that unique city.

 So, if you are in the business of creating memorable entertainment in such a competitive atmosphere, how do you do it?
 In fact, how do you do it and keep it going for twenty years?

-Well for Cirque du Soleil and the MGM Grand Hotel, the show DOES go on… twenty years later.
+Well, for Cirque du Soleil and the MGM Grand Hotel, the show DOES go on… twenty years later.

 In conjunction with McLaren Engineering, the stage for the Cirque show “KA” is still being lifted in the air by Atlantic Hydraulic Systems.

-Little did the audience know on opening night in February 2005 how long the stage took to become reality… with a phone call three years prior.
+Little did the audience know on opening night in February 2005 how long the stage took to become a reality… with a phone call three years prior.
 All they saw was a show that seemed to defy gravity… a fact that did not escape the New York Times as they entitled their review “Fire, Acrobatics and Most of All, Hydraulics.”
 And 20 years later, the show is still making people gasp with delight and terror at the same time.

 KA was just one of many entertainment projectsthat depend on Atlantic firepower utilizing its hydraulic power units & hydraulic controls.
 These include Broadway shows such as The Lion King, Wicked, Phantom of the Opera, Les Misérables and many more.

-For the first time in over three decades new nuclear reactors are under construction in the United States at Georgia Nuclear Power Plant – The Vogtle Electric Generating Plant
+For the first time in over three decades, new nuclear reactors are under construction in the United States at Georgia Nuclear Power Plant – The Vogtle Electric Generating Plant

 Atlantic Hydraulic Systems is providing a key component to the new reactors at the Vogtle Electric Generating Plant in Georgia: Turbine Jack Oil Systems.